Integration testing is an essential aspect of software testing that is designed to assess how efficiently different applications integrate together.

-Follow the tips below to make the decision that is best for your organisation when deciding between free vs enterprise integration testing tools.
+Follow the tips below to make the decision that is best for your organization when deciding between free vs enterprise integration testing tools.

-• What can your organisation afford?
+• What can your organization afford?
 Will enterprise tools fit into your budget?

 • What do you want testing tools to do for you, and do any free tools offer this functionality?

 • How capable is your team, and will they need extra technical support?

 • How much could a mistake cost your organization?

 • How important is data security within your organization?